turingschool/hackathon/challenges.markdown

 What about an app that could pull listings matching a certain search criteria, then use bayesian filtering to build up a profile of what I'm looking for and highlight the jobs most likely to be interesting to me.
-*For many workers, particularly those who don't speak English well, not being paid or not being paid in full by employers is a persistent problem.
+* For many workers, particularly those who don't speak English well, not being paid or not being paid in full by employers is a persistent problem.
 Think about an application or tool that workers could use to somehow track their hours on the job, store a timestamped photo of paychecks received, or otherwise consider how workers could use a third-party record of payment information so they can more easily collect their wages.
+* With the internet, it can be easy to send your resume to hundreds of companies that are hiring.
+However, spending the time honing your interviewing skills and improving your resume might improve your chances of getting hired.
+Since we're often our biggest critics, build a website where you can record yourself doing a mock interview and play it back.
+For additional functionality, add the ability for someone to pair with you either for a traditional or technical interview.